xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/amazon_pay_addon_system_requirements_and_installation.md

 To be able to successfully install and use the Amazon Pay addon, you need a working copy of X-Cart 5 installed on your server.

 The addon can be obtained via X-Cart’s Marketplace.
-To install and enable the addon on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To install and enable the addon on your system, follow the general payment installation instructions.
+See {% link "Adding payment methods" ref_36BqwVSF %}

 _Related pages:_